Google

 School Comittee members, teachers, students, and our group on our arrival.

-During our visit to the school, we interviewed 3 teachers in various subjects: Punjabi language, Arts & Craft, and Mathematics.
+During our visit to the school, we interviewed 3 teachers who taught Punjabi language, Arts & Crafts, and Mathematics.

-Their charisma was contagious, and we found it all too unfortunate that there is a lack of public resources for these women to expand their horizons, make use of technology to teach their classes, and to educate other women to enhance their status.
-We decided that we would create future projects that could potentially be sustainable for these women and children.
-The committee of the school, although very generous, open and dedicated to improving the school, were mostly uneducated themselves, which makes it hard to provide the children with what they need.
-Outside resources, international involvement, philanthropic interest, and dedicated individuals who are educated could help turn this village around.
+Their charisma was contagious, and it was unfortunate that there is a lack of public resources for these women to expand their horizons.
+They need access to technology to enhance their teaching and to educate other women, thereby improving their status.
+We decided to offer future support that could potentially be sustainable for these women and children.
+The school committee, while generous, open-minded and dedicated to improvement, would greatly benefit from additional educational support, as many members lack formal education which makes it challenging to provide the children with the resources they need.
+Outside resources, international involvement, philanthropic interest, and dedicated individuals with educational backgrounds could help transform this village.

 Keep Ludhiana "Clean & Green"